THE CHELSEA CHOP | Bring those plants in line

-Ladies and gentlemen: it’s time.
+Fellow gardening friends: it’s time.
 Time for the Chelsea Chop.

 It’s the English gardener’s miracle cure, the secret to a long flowering period, and the way to get compact, bushy plants.
 So, grab your clippers and read on.

-Especially plants like catnip and stonecrop (sedum), which will usually have fallen apart by the end of the summer, stay upright instead of sporting gaping gaps all over the place.
+Especially plants like catnip and stonecrop (sedum), which will usually have fallen apart by the end of summer, stay upright instead of sporting gaping gaps all over the place.

 Phlox with an extended flowering period